-That way, and during the three years of the public ministry of Jesus, John's faith grew from the time he surrendered further to the divine agenda in baptizing Jesus to the day he was prepared to truly understand Him as the Paschal Lamb, the Lamb of God.
+We can hypothesize that John's faith grew from the time he surrendered further to the divine agenda in baptizing Jesus to the day he was prepared to identify him as the Paschal Lamb, the Lamb of God.

+In this sense we can consider Isaiah's prophecy about the one called from the womb to gather Israel back as a preview of John's ministry as well as that of Jesus.
 Jesus is "the light to the nations."
 The Gospel is quick to distinguish the true light from the lamp bearer.
-John's eagerness to raise the visibility of this light by his own ministry and testimony qualifies him to be a "glorious" servant of God.
-You and I are called to be light-bearers to the Light of the World.
+But John's eagerness to raise the visibility of this light by his own ministry and testimony qualifies him to be a "glorious" servant of God, too.

-If Isaiah's prophecy is a PREQUEL to John and Jesus, then Paul's ministry is the SEQUEL -- let's call it Light to the Nations II.
-Because it's not the end of the story but only the second episode in what seeks to become a continuing novel.
+If Isaiah's prophecy is a prequel to John and Jesus, then Paul's ministry is the sequel -- let's call it Light to the Nations II.
+Because it's not the end of the story but only the second episode in what seeks to become a franchise.
 Paul asserts to the folks at Corinth that he serves at the will of God, no less.
 Like the Baptist, Paul is an ordinary man "called" to do an extraordinary thing.
-And he gives his full attention to the task.
+And he gives his full attention to the task until his consciousness is replaced by Christ-consciousness.
 Paul's learning curve was unusually steep, and he raised the light of Christ high enough for the Gentile world to see it.
-You and I are called and chosen to be Light to the Nations, III.